 Ceramic tile, as seen in restrooms, locker rooms, offices, entryways and similar areas, is typically glazed, hard fired and often very slick.
 Individual tile sizes can range from less than a square inch, to greater than four feet square.
 The grout holding the system together can be polymer based or completely cementitious, and is typically present underneath, as well as between, the tiles.

 Installing resinous flooring over a ceramic tile and grout floor can be challenging.
-In preparation for coating, the slick tile surface must be removed by mechanical means, such as shot blasting or diamond grinding.
+In preparation for coating, the slick tile surface must be removed by mechanical means, such as shot-blasting or diamond-grinding.
 In some cases, this can end up compromising the grout system, as well as cause tiles to crack or pop out, resulting in the need for extensive repair and patching before the coating system can be installed.

+Gaps must then be filled and repaired prior to installation of the epoxy floor coating, which, in turn, can add unbudgeted man hours to the project.
 In the end, many flooring contractors find that complete removal of ceramic tile at the outset is the more efficient and economical approach.

 Quarry tile floors, found in older commercial kitchens, can often be professionally coated with great results.
 Because the surface is unglazed and more “open”, experienced resinous flooring contractors can do an excellent job of shot-blasting or grinding the surface, followed by installation of a proven high performance food facility flooring system, such as one comprised of cementitious urethane.
 In contrast to the old quarry tile with its numerous porous grout lines, the new monolithic, virtually seamless urethane mortar surface can provide improved facility hygiene and far easier clean-ability.